 Thinking Car Hauler Trailers

-For a long time we have looked at various car hauler trailers to see what’s around.
-There are good ideas everywhere, then there are head slappers too.
-For many reasons, recently I’ve been keen on Car Hauler / Equipment Transport trailers.
-So, I’ve modeled some existing trailers and found many won’t do what they say – well, at least not to the level of safety I am willing to pull with a full load.
+For a long time we have looked at various car hauler trailers to see what is around.
+There are good ideas everywhere, then there are some head slappers too.
+For several reasons, recently I have been keen on Car Hauler trailers / Equipment Transport trailers.

-So, there’s the motivation.
+So, there is the motivation.
 Now, the execution.

 Trailer Specifications: